Is Bosnia Safe to Visit in 2026? An Honest Guide

 Crime and scams

-One more thing that occasionally rattles first-time visitors but is not a safety issue: public protests.
+One more thing that occasionally rattles first-time visitors but isn’t a safety issue: public protests.
 The UK government notes they “occur from time to time and can cause traffic disruption,” but that they “are normally peaceful.”
-Avoid them as you would anywhere, mostly to save yourself the hassle of blocked roads, and you will barely register them otherwise.
+Avoid them as you would anywhere, mostly to save yourself the hassle of blocked roads, and you’ll barely register them otherwise.

 Driving safety

 Two legal points are stricter than many visitors expect.
-The drink-drive limit is a low 0.03 percent, so effectively do not drink and drive at all, and snow tyres are required from November through April, per the US State Department, which matters if you are visiting the mountains in the colder half of the year.
+The drink-drive limit is a low 0.03 percent, so effectively don’t drink and drive at all, and snow tyres are required from November through April, per the US State Department, which matters if you’re visiting the mountains in the colder half of the year.
 Our guide to driving in Bosnia goes through the road rules, the tolls and the practicalities in detail, and it is worth reading before you pick up the keys.
-The mine rule applies here too: stick to the road surface and established lay-bys, and do not wander off onto verges or tracks in rural former-conflict areas.
+The mine rule applies here too: stick to the road surface and established lay-bys, and don’t wander off onto verges or tracks in rural former-conflict areas.

 Solo travellers and women

 Bosnia is widely regarded as a comfortable, welcoming destination for solo travellers and for women, and it is worth being straight about the evidence.
 Neither the UK nor the US government publishes a Bosnia-specific warning for women travellers, and the general consensus among those who have travelled here is positive, with the country often described as easy-going and hospitable by regional standards.
-That is not a guarantee, and it is no substitute for the usual precautions anyone sensible takes anywhere - staying aware at night, keeping an eye on your drink, trusting your instincts about a situation.
-But there is no particular red flag here, and plenty of solo and women travellers move around Bosnia happily.
-The honest way to put it is that no official body flags a specific risk, rather than that nothing ever happens.
+That’s not a guarantee, and it is no substitute for the usual precautions anyone sensible takes anywhere - staying aware at night, keeping an eye on your drink, trusting your instincts about a situation.
+But there’s no particular red flag here, and plenty of solo and women travellers move around Bosnia happily.
+The honest way to put it’s that no official body flags a specific risk, rather than that nothing ever happens.

 Wildlife and nature